 Career Outlook for Molecular Biology Laboratory Analysts

-The U.S. Bureau of Labor Statistics (BLS) predicts a positive outlook for a variety of science technician careers in the 2014-2024 decade.
-Overall employment of life, physical, and social science occupations is expected to see 5% growth during that 10-year span.
-Within the field, biological technicians should also see a 5% increase in jobs, while clinical laboratory technologists and technicians are expected to experience 16% job growth.
+The U.S. Bureau of Labor Statistics (BLS) predicts a positive outlook for a variety of science technician careers in the 2018-2028 decade.
+Overall employment of life, physical, and social science occupations is expected to see 7% growth during that 10-year span.
+Within the field, biological technicians should also see the same increase in jobs, while clinical laboratory technologists and technicians are expected to experience 11% job growth.
 The BLS cites increased demand for pharmaceutical and biotechnology research, as well as the development of new types of laboratory tests and a larger population in need of such testing, as the primary factors for growth.

-As of May 2015, biological technicians earned a median annual salary of $41,650, while medical and clinical laboratory technicians brought in $38,970 per year.
-The highest paying biological technicians in 2015 worked in management of companies and enterprises, while dentists' offices paid medical and clinical laboratory technicians the highest salary at that same time.
+As of May 2018, biological technicians earned a mean annual salary of $48,060, while medical and clinical laboratory technicians brought in $53,880 per year.
+The highest paying biological technicians in 2018 worked in outpatient care centers, while wholesale electronic markets and agents and brokers paid medical and clinical laboratory technicians the highest salary at that same time.